OR-Agent: Bridging Evolutionary Search and Structured Research for Automated Algorithm Discovery: Open Research Agent

+The prompt used by the Idea Agent is shown in Listing~\ref{lst:idea_agent_prompt}.
+Without coordinated idea generation, the diversity of generated ideas remains surprisingly limited, with most ideas exhibiting nearly identical structural patterns, as shown by an example from the Online Bin Packing Problem (Listing~\ref{lst:independent_generation_bpp}).
+In contrast, under coordinated idea generation, the Idea Agent produces substantially more diverse ideas, as illustrated in Listing~\ref{lst:coordinated_idea_generation_bpp}.

 We note that coordinated generation also introduces practical trade-offs.
 Generating multiple ideas in a single pass tends to produce much shorter individual descriptions, and the total number of ideas is constrained by context window limits.
-While length constraints can be explicitly enforced, determining an optimal granularity a priori remains an open challenge.

 \paragraph{Research Tree Traversal.} The Lead Agent is responsible for traversing and expanding the research tree.
 At each step, Lead Agent selects a leaf node to expand according to a simple greedy policy: among all unfinished leaf nodes, the one with the best evaluation score is selected as the current most promising research direction.
-This choice reflects a strong exploitation bias, though alternative traversal strategies—such as PUCB-style exploration \cite{rosin2011multi, silver2016mastering}—are compatible with the framework and left for future investigation.
+This choice reflects a strong exploitation bias, though alternative traversal strategies—such as PUCB-style exploration \cite{rosin2011multi} are compatible with the framework and left for future investigation.
 The tree traversal and expansion procedure for a single research round is summarized in Listing~\ref{lst:research_tree_traversal}:

 At the start of one research round, OR-Agent allows temporary performance degradation when exploring new research directions.
 Child nodes are not required to outperform the root or previous elite immediately, reflecting the reality that early experiments along a novel direction may initially underperform.
-Termination decisions are instead governed by sustained lack of improvement, controlled via configurable parameters.
+Termination decisions are instead governed by sustained lack of improvement.
+The serialization format of research tree used by OR-Agent to is illustrated in Figure~\ref{fig:research_tree_representation}.

-\paragraph{Context Engineering for Tree Awareness.} When expanding a node in the research tree and generating child ideas, different strategies can be adopted for constructing the input context provided to the Lead Agent.
-In particular, OR-Agent supports multiple levels of contextual scope: i) including only the immediate parent node; ii) including the full ancestry path from the root to the current node; iii) including the entire research tree to provide a global view of the ongoing research process.
-OR-Agent exposes these options as configurable choices and, by default, adopts the third strategy, enabling the Lead Agent to maintain global situational awareness over the research landscape.
-This design allows the agent to reason not only about local refinements but also about the overall exploration–exploitation balance across the tree.
-The serialization format used by OR-Agent is illustrated in Figure~\ref{fig:research_tree_representation}.

 Figure~\ref{fig:research_rounds} provides an illustrative example of multiple research rounds, showing how the size and shape of the research tree evolve dynamically over time.
 Promising research directions are explored more deeply, while unproductive branches are pruned.
 Although many high-quality solutions originate from elite parent nodes, the figure also highlights that valuable discoveries can emerge from non-elite starting points, underscoring the importance of maintaining sufficient exploratory breadth.